Human Biodiversity Institute: Influence

-Between 2007 and 2014, terminology used by Stormfront for scientific racism changed from "racialism" and "race realism", to "human biodiversity" (HBD).
+Between 2007 and 2014, terminology used by Stormfront for scientific racism changed from "racialism" and "race realism", to "human biodiversity".

-The Southern Poverty Law Center has associated "human biodiversity" with the alt-right and white nationalism.
-The Anti-Defamation League has associated HBD with the alt-right and white supremacy.
-An April 2017 article in New York Magazine described HBD as a "mainstay" of the alt-right.
+The Southern Poverty Law Center has associated human biodiversity with the alt-right and white nationalism.
+The Anti-Defamation League has associated human biodiversity with the alt-right and white supremacy.
+An April 2017 article in New York Magazine described the movement as a "mainstay" of the alt-right.

-"Human biodiversity" was one of the main publishing subjects of Washington Summit Publishers, a white nationalist publishing company run by Richard B. Spencer.
-Quillette has also published work supporting "human biodiversity", leading to accusations of pseudoscience and eugenics.
-Contributors who have written about HBD for Quillette include Ben Winegard, Bo Winegard, Brian Boutwell, and John Paul Wright.
+Human biodiversity was one of the main publishing subjects of Washington Summit Publishers, a white nationalist publishing company run by Richard B. Spencer.
+Quillette has also published work supporting human biodiversity, leading to accusations of pseudoscience and eugenics.
+Contributors who have written on the topic of human biodivesity for Quillette include Ben Winegard, Bo Winegard, Brian Boutwell, and John Paul Wright.

-"Human biodiversity" has been promoted by Milo Yiannopoulos.
-It has also been promoted by Stefan Molyneux.
-HBD influenced Stephen Miller, political advisor to Donald Trump.
+Human biodiversity has been promoted by Milo Yiannopoulos.
+It has also been promoted by Stefan Molyneux. and influenced Stephen Miller, political advisor to Donald Trump.
 It also influenced Dominic Cummings, political advisor to Boris Johnson.

 Membership

 According to the Southern Poverty Law Center, the members of the Human Biodiversity Institute consisted mainly of journalists, academics, and scientists who discussed "differences in race, sex and sexual orientation".
 By summer 1999, the group consisted of dozens of well-known figures from a variety of different fields.
 Members of the Human Biodiversity Institute communicated primarily via an invitation-only electronic mailing list.
-This mailing list was called the "Human Biodiversity Discussion Group" (HBDG).
+This mailing list was called the Human Biodiversity Discussion Group.
 In the early history of the mailing list, Sailer published a roster of members on his website.

 In 2003, known members of Human Biodiversity Institute included J. Philippe Rushton, Charles Murray, Kevin MacDonald, Gregory Cochran, J. Michael Bailey, and Ray Blanchard.
 The HBI also included several journalists who worked to popularize the theories and books of HBI members.

 Steven Pinker was an early member of the Human Biodiversity Discussion Group.
 Pinker also published work by Steve Sailer in 2004, and quoted Sailer on his website.
 In 2009, Malcolm Gladwell brought attention to Pinker's ties to Steve Sailer, and Sailer's views on race and intelligence, after Pinker cited Sailer.
 According to a 2021 study on white nationalism by Panofsky et al., political centrists such as Steven Pinker have played a role in legitimizing the ideas of the human biodiversity movement.

 The electronic mailing list eventually went defunct, and discourse moved on to right-wing blogs, in which members started writing about subjects such as race, genetics, and intelligence.